stderr-enst/AdventOfCode/src/AoC2024/1/README.md

     - Third smallest in both is 3, distance 0
     - ...
 - Total distance is defined as adding up all distances

+## Task B
+- Calculate a total similarity score:
+    - Add up each number in the left list
+    - after multiplying it by the number of times that number appears in the right list
+- E.g., The first number in the left list 3 appears 3x in the right list
+    - => similarity score increases by 3 * 3 = 9
+    - 4 appears 1 times => similarity increases by 4